(adsbygoogle = window.adsbygoogle || []).push({});

 Unfortunately, we have trained our brains to be distracted.
 Now, you must retrain your brain, like a muscle, to fully concentrate again.
 Start small and block off just five minutes per day to focus on just one task and one task only.

 Once you have built up 15-20 minutes of concentrated time, try the Pomodoro technique.
 First, create a list of all essential tasks and then start the timer.
 This timer uses work intervals broken up into 25 minutes, followed by a five-minute break.
 After four work intervals, take a longer break, about 15-30 minutes.
-This helps you manage your distractions, because you are only allowed to stop working on the task at hand when the timer goes off.
+This helps you manage your distractions because you are only allowed to stop working on the task at hand when the timer goes off.
 The Pomodoro technique also helps increase your accountability, because you are keeping a list of your completed tasks and tasks that are still left.

 Typically when we begin our day, we start with the easiest, mindless tasks and then slowly work our way up to the toughest, most time-consuming tasks.
-However, this actually tires our brain out because every decision we make takes cognitive energy and focus.
+However, this actually tires our brains out because every decision we make takes cognitive energy and focus.
 After an hour of doing mindless tasks, we actually have less capacity to concentrate.

 To make the most of your brain energy, reverse the order of your day.
 The night before, create a list of all your tasks for the day and rank them in order of importance.
 Start with the tasks that take the most creative energy or focus first thing in the morning, and then switch to the easier, more mindless work (like catching up on emails or social media) later in the day.